How to prepare for a Milford Sound bus trip.

 Here’s everything you need to know about a Milford Sound day trip and how to prepare for the bus journey to paradise.

 Where does the bus to Milford Sound depart from?

 Our trips depart daily from Queenstown and on the way can pick up from Te Anau.

-Our Milford Sound tour from Queenstown offers pick up from most hotels or main bus stops in town.
+Our Milford Sound tour from Queenstown offers a pick up from most hotels or main bus stops in town.
 This is a very convenient way to start your trip and makes the early morning rise that much easier.
 Pick up is usually anywhere between 6.45am and 7.30am, depending on where you’re located and what trip you’ve picked.
-When you book your trip, just let us know where you’re staying in Queenstown and we’ll be able to arrange a pick up.
+When you book your trip, just let us know where you’re staying in Queenstown, and we’ll be able to arrange a pick-up.

-If your departing from Te Anau, check in is at our Southern Discoveries Visitor Centre.
+If you’re departing from Te Anau, check-in at our Southern Discoveries Visitor Centre.
 Te Anau is a much smaller town than Queenstown and getting to our visitor centre is very convenient due to its central location.

 How long is the bus trip from Queenstown to Milford Sound?

 From Queenstown, the stunning journey to Milford Sound takes around 4.5 hours.
 This trip isn’t all about the final destination – it’s too gorgeous to rush and getting there is half the fun!
 We make plenty of stops to take in the amazing views, stretch your legs and use the restrooms.

 The longest stop is around the halfway point in Te Anau.
 Here you can get off the bus for about 30 minutes to get your morning coffee fix at a café.